Koha-Community/kohadocs/source/circulation.rst

    just a barcode (this will make it possible to check out using title and/or call number).

--  If you have :ref:`AutoSwitchPatron <autoswitchpatron-label>` set to 'Enable', scanning a patron barcode here will take you to that patron's file.
+-  If you have :ref:`AutoSwitchPatron` set to 'Enable', scanning a patron barcode here will take you to that patron's file.

 To see more checkout options click the 'Checkout settings' link to